zabetak/calcite-tutorial/README.md

 To run queries over the data in Lucene, you can use one of the available query processors:

-* `SIMPLE` processor, which uses exclusively one Calcite convention
+* `SIMPLE` processor, which uses exclusively one Calcite convention.
 * `ADVANCED` processor, which uses two conventions, demonstrates the basis for creating a federated query engine over different backends.
 * `PUSHDOWN` processor, builds upon the `ADVANCED` processor, and outlines how to implement